-Handout 30 Information Theory and Coding Notes on Coding December 26, 2013
+Handout 30 Notes on Coding Information Theory and Coding December 20, 2014

 These notes complement the lectures on classical coding theory, by considering non-binary codes and giving a more extensive treatment of bounds on minimum distance.
 The section regarding polynomials over finite fields is included only for the sake of completeness.
 Nonetheless, I imagine some of you may find the material of interest.